 Yes, Yakult can be consumed during pregnancy and breastfeeding, as part of a healthy balanced diet.

-Children can drink Yakult as part of a healthy balanced diet once they are introduced to solid foods.
-Yakult should not be used to replace breast milk or infant formula milk.
-On occasions it may be appropriate for a healthcare professional to recommend Yakult for a young infant or child.
-The product should then be taken in conjunction with their normal diet and we advise that it is diluted and a smaller amount given.
+Children can drink Yakult as part of a healthy balanced diet once they are introduced to solid foods, but should not be used to replace breast milk or infant formula milk.
+When giving a young infant or child Yakult, the product should then be taken in conjunction with their normal diet and we would suggest diluting it and giving a smaller amount.

 Yakult is suitable for people with diabetes, as part of a healthy balanced diet.
 If a patient who has diabetes would like to have Yakult this should be incorporated as part of their carbohydrate intake (see nutritional information).
 It may be better to choose Yakult Light and drink it with a meal.